MahamudM90/Ice-Cream/README.md

 ## ICE-CREAM 🍦

-This is the UI Design of Ice Cream By Using Scss🍨🍦
+This is The UI Design of Ice Cream By Using Scss🍨🍦

 ##### Home Page